Get

 You can also examine your dog’s body, checking if you can feel their ribs and see their waist from above.
 If you can, your dog is likely a healthy weight.
 However, if it is difficult to see or feel these locations on your dog’s body, they may be overweight.

-Although it’s relatively easy to assess your dog’s overall body condition score at home, determining their muscle condition score and fat composition requires your veterinarian’s input.
+Although it’s relatively easy to assess your dog’s overall body condition score at home, determining their muscle condition score and fat composition requires a veterinarian’s input.
 These factors are vital in ascertaining the overall health status of your pet.

 What Are the Consequences of Poor Weight Management for Dogs?